1. Home

 3. In the My Computer Properties dialog box, click the COM Security tab.

-4. Under Access Permissions and Launch and Activation Permissions , click Edit Limits.
+4. Under Access Permissions and Launch and Activation Permissions, click Edit Limits.

 4. Configure DCOM Security

-1. From the Component Services dialog double click Computers | My Computer | DCOM Config | Windows Management and Instrumentation.
+1. In the Component Services dialog, double click Computers | My Computer | DCOM Config | Windows Management and Instrumentation.

-2. Right click Windows Management and Instrumentation | Properties.
+2. Right-click Windows Management and Instrumentation | Properties.

 3. Click Security | Launch and Activation Permissions | Edit.